shChallenger/push_swap_tester/README.md

 **Testing Tool**

 This tool was designed for evaluators.
-It tests the norminette, the output and the complexity.
+It tests the norminette, the output and the complexity, with a random number generator.
 As an evaluator, it is a very simple and efficient choice.

 See :

 ![image](https://github.com/shChallenger/push_swap_tester/assets/163363736/52af3380-1de3-42ad-8020-53366d4aab50)

 **Installation**